 In the fall, juniors work collaboratively with their tutor to develop a common syllabus, and tutorials will meet weekly for two hours.
 The collaborative process of developing a syllabus is one of the most valuable aspects of Junior Tutorial.
 In the process, students define and shape their fields of study, identify key debates and texts within fields, and develop research skills.
 In the spring, students begin working on the Junior Essay.

-Juniors are required to participate in fall and spring events for students that are scheduled as part of the Distinguished Lecture Series: small-group discussions in October, and a concentration-wide Master Class in February.
-Juniors are also required to attend the Senior Thesis Symposium in April.
+Juniors are required to participate in fall and spring events for students that are scheduled as part of the Distinguished Lecture Series, as well as the spring Senior Thesis Symposium.
 These events provide an opportunity for juniors to gather as members of an intellectual community across tutorials and fields.